 Nimo

-Collision theory and effects of conditions on reaction rate
+Collision theory and reaction rate effects

 The rate and extent of chemical changeRate of reaction